 Further, patients suffering from major depression display reduced function and connectivity of neural pathways, resulting in prolonged P300 latency compared to healthy controls.
 This effect is particularly apparent in those experiencing cognitive dysfunction.
 The extent of P300 latency slowing is strongly correlated with the severity of depression, and a normalization of P300 latency is associated with response to treatment.
-A similar correlation is observed in patients suffering from other neuropsychiatric disorders.
 Our HGF activator for the treatment of AD, ATH-1017, reduced the P300 latency of AD subjects in a Phase 1b clinical trial within 8 days of treatment.
-While the patient populations in neuropsychiatric conditions and AD are substantially different, the root cause of the diseases may not be, and properties of P300 latency have been shown to be conserved across many diseases.
-These results highlight the ability of HGF/MET activators to impact P300 latency, which when combined with the preexisting research on the effects of activating the HGF/MET system in neuropsychiatric disorders indicates that treatment with HGF/MET activating compounds may be capable of improving patient outcomes in neuropsychiatric indications.
+While the patient populations in neuropsychiatric conditions and AD are substantially different, the root cause of the diseases may not be, and properties of P300 latency, which when combined with the preexisting research on the effects of activating the HGF/MET activators to impact P300 latency, which when combined with the preexisting compounds may be capable of improving patient outcomes in neuropsychiatric indications.
 We are advancing ATH-1019 and ATH-1020 to further development for neuropsychiatric indications and are targeting an IND submission to the FDA by the end of 2021.
 Late-stage non-clinical development work and potentially early clinical studies will support decisions on selection of the lead product candidate and indication moving forward.